Introduction: Morse Code Trainer

 I personally have used my Morse Code Trainer to gain quick confidence in knowing and using Morse code.
 Now I have got to a point where I want more variation and greater challenge in my training practice.

-I am waiting for someone to do an "I Made It." post before I spend time polishing it up, documenting it and adding it here for others to download and use.
+I am waiting for someone to do an "I Made It." post before I spend time polishing it up, fully documenting it and adding it here for others to download and use.